ricky-tham/ricky-shayne-assignment1-csci2020u/README.md

 Insert Screenshot Here

 # Improvements
-Some improvements were made such as using a directory selector for choosing your train and test data.
+Some improvements were made are thing such as using a directory selector for choosing your train and test data.
 Other improvements include...

 # How To Run
 To use this program yourself you must first open up your cmd or other